 The values presented above assume each shaft is isolated from any influence of nearby foundation loading.
 Center-to-center spacing between shafts should be at least 3 shaft diameters.
-Settlement of the drilled shafts up to 42 inches in diameter designed in accordance with the recommendations provided above should be less than one inch.
+Settlement of drilled shafts up to 42 inches in diameter designed in accordance with the recommendations provided above should be less than one (1) inch.
 Differential settlement across the foundation area should be slightly less than the realized total settlement of an individual shaft provided all shafts are installed to the same tip elevation.

-Due to the soft soils encountered between the depths of about 8 and 17 feet, installation of shafts may require the use of a drilling slurry and/or casing during augering followed by placement of concrete with a closed tremie.
+Installation of shafts at this site may require the use of a drilling slurry and/or casing during augering followed by placement of concrete with a closed tremie.
+The installation of shafts at this site will likely require the use of casing and/or a drilling slurry during augering followed by placement of concrete with a closed tremie.
 During installation, the slurry level in the shaft, if required, should be maintained even with the ground surface.
 As concrete is being placed the tremie should be kept at least three feet below the top of the concrete in the shaft.
 Concrete should be placed with a slump range of six (6) to eight (8) inches and be designed to achieve the required strength at the recommended slump.